-The program’s online courses are self-paced and available on-demand for 60 days after the date of enrollment.
+The program consists of 6 courses and takes approximately 50-55 hours to complete.
+These online courses are self-paced and available on-demand for 60 days after the date of enrollment.
 This enables you to complete the program at your own pace.
-Each course takes roughly 6-8 hours to complete depending on your familiarity with the topic and experience with online learning, with the exception of Software Security Foundations (XACS101), which is approximately 11 hours.

 Our pacing recommendation for courses of this length is to complete each course within 30 days.
 To be on track, we recommend that you plan to spend approximately two hours per week on the course.

-It is recommend that you have the equivalent of a BS in Computer Science and a background in security.
+It is recommended that you have the equivalent of a BS in Computer Science, or a background in cyber security.

-We highly recommend that you take the course Software Security Foundations (XACS101) as the first course within the certificate program.
+Learners less familiar with the content are recommended to start with Software Security Foundations (XACS101).
 It provides the fundamentals necessary for the subsequent courses in the program.